-Pre-heat the oven to 350°F.
+Preheat oven to 350°F.

-Divide the batter among the prepared pans.
+Pour the batter evenly into the prepared baking pans.

 Bake for 25 to 35 minutes, or until an inserted toothpick comes out clean.
 Let the pans cool on a baking rack for 10 minutes.
 Then, gently run a sharp knife along the edge of the pan to help loosen the cakes from the sides.
 Carefully invert the pans.
 Gently tap on the bottom of the pans and lift them away from the cakes.
 Allow them to cool completely, about 30 minutes.
 Remove the parchment paper.